Fiber vs. Flare-ups: My 60-Day SynoGut Spreadsheet Results and the Search for the Skin-Gut Grail

 The Spreadsheet Breakdown: Pros and Cons

 If your skin issues feel tied to 'sluggishness'—that heavy, bloated feeling that usually precedes a breakout—then SynoGut is a solid choice.
 It’s like a deep-clean for your internal hardware.
-For those who want to see what 90 days of a more probiotic-heavy focus looks like, you can check out my full 90-day experiment results.
+For those on a tighter budget, GUT VITA might be worth a look, though it lacks the heavy fiber hitters found here.

 Final Thoughts from the Design Desk